Uncover effective leadership styles in higher education. Adapt and excel as a leader. Leverage strengths, identify styles, and motivate teams for...

 New students need to start somewhere.
 Colleges and universities have all the information and tools in one place to make it easy for first-year students.
 For new students, the student success department is the place to be.

-Some questions may seem easy if you’ve been around the institution for a while.
+Some questions may seem easy if you have been around the institution for a while.
 New students are starting from scratch.
 They need to know things like, how to prepare for class, how to interact with instructors, and how to prioritize.
 They need tools for motivation, note-taking, and more.

 Schools should aim to have a stocked student success department.
 Support services should include a dedicated focus on freshman strategies.
 This helps new students get off to a great start.
 These days schools continue to adapt to advancing technology.
 It’s a great thing as it enhances the delivery of academic support services.
 Schools use online platforms like QuadC.
 QuadC offers one platform that enables institutions to connect services to the students who need them.
 This is a value-added, effortless approach that improves student recruitment and retention.